moonbitlang/parser/fmt/README.mbt.md

 ## Contributing

 At this early stage, we are not ready to accept pull requests yet.
-You can contribute by using this module in your projects and providing feedback.
+You can contribute by using this package in your projects and providing feedback.
 If you encounter any bugs or poor formatting results, please open an issue.